in-silico/utpjudge/README.md

         127.0.1.1	api.judge.is

-- Add basic configuration for nginx
+- Add basic configuration for nginx at '/etc/nginx/sites-available/default'

 ```
 server {